Internal linking for SEO: Why and how?

 So we’ve added links from other relevant articles, such as ‘7 keyword research mistakes to avoid‘, ‘ What is keyword research‘, or ‘Focus on long tail keywords‘ to the main article.
 And we link back from the main article to these posts.
 In doing so, Google will understand that the ultimate guide contains the most information about [keyword research].
 So, in the end, Google will rank the ultimate guide above the other shorter posts about keyword research.

-If you have hierarchical pages on your website, link parent pages to their child pages and vice versa.
-Also, don’t forget to link sibling pages to each other.
-These pages should be related to each other on a well-organized site, and connecting them like this make perfect sense.
+If your website has hierarchical pages, link parent pages to their child pages and vice versa.
+Also, remember to link sibling pages to each other.
+On a well-organized site, these pages should be related to each other, and connecting them like this makes perfect sense.

 Read all about linking parent and child pages for SEO.